-Lemon juice & apple cider vinegar — These add a nice tang to the mayonnaise.
+- Lemon juice & apple cider vinegar — These add a nice tang to the mayonnaise.
 You can use just one or the other, but I find that together they make the most classic mayo flavor.
 If you don’t have ACV, you can substitute in white wine vinegar.

-Dijon mustard — This is an ingredient in many classic mayo recipes.
+- Dijon mustard — This is an ingredient in many classic mayo recipes.
 If you aren’t a big fan of mustard, I would still recommend adding it.
 It provides just a tiny hint of flavor, but it also acts as an emulsifier so that the oil doesn’t separate from the rest of the ingredients, keeping the vegan mayo creamy and homogenous.

-Oil — Use your favorite neutral oil in this recipe.
+- Oil — Use your favorite neutral oil in this recipe.
 By neutral, we mean something light in flavor, such as grapeseed, vegetable, canola, safflower or sunflower oil.
 I enjoy using avocado oil.
 You can use olive oil if you like, but it has a stronger flavor that will come through in the finished product.
 A light olive oil might be a better option.

-Aquafaba — This is chickpea cooking liquid.
+- Aquafaba — This is chickpea cooking liquid.
 It will work whether you cook the chickpeas yourself or simply drain the brine from a can of chickpeas.
 You can also feel free to simply substitute in more oil if you don’t have aquafaba on-hand.
 I like to use aquafaba to help give the vegan mayo a slightly whipped texture, as well as to make it a bit lighter than traditional mayonnaise.

-Salt — You can technically leave this out to make a lower-sodium vegan mayo, but I prefer to add it in.
+- Salt — You can technically leave this out to make a lower-sodium vegan mayo, but I prefer to add it in.

-Garlic — An optional ingredient that isn’t traditionally added to plain mayo recipes, but I absolutely love the flavor it contributes!
+- Garlic — An optional ingredient that isn’t traditionally added to plain mayo recipes, but I absolutely love the flavor it contributes!
 It makes the mayo taste a bit like a garlic aioli without being over-the-top.
 It tastes great especially if you’re going to use this mayo as a sandwich spread.

-How to Make Vegan Mayo
+How to Make Vegan Tofu Mayo

-At this point you can give the vegan mayonnaise a taste and adjust to your preferences.
+At this point you can give the vegan mayonnaise a taste and adjust your Tofu Mayo to your preferences.
 You may wish to add a little extra salt or an extra squeeze of lemon juice — go for it!
 The great thing about making staples from scratch is that you can season it exactly as you like.

 - 1/2 lemon juiced